 Our common stock is listed on the New York Stock Exchange and the Chicago Stock Exchange under the symbol "XRX."
-On June 9, 2003, the last reported sale price of our common stock was \$10.84 per share.
+On June 19, 2003, the last reported sale price of our common stock was \$10.40 per share.

-In connection with a larger financing plan of which this offering is a part, we are offering, by means of separate prospectus supplements, (1) 6,500,000 shares of our Series C mandatory convertible preferred stock (or 7,475,000 shares if the underwriters exercise their over-allotment option in full) and (2) \$1 billion aggregate principal amount of senior notes comprised of \$ million aggregate principal amount of our % Senior Notes due 2010 and \$ million aggregate principal amount of our % Senior Notes due 2013.
+In connection with a larger financing plan of which this offering is a part, we are offering, by means of separate prospectus supplements, (1) 8,000,000 shares of our Series C mandatory convertible preferred stock (or 9,200,000 shares if the underwriters exercise their over-allotment option in full) and (2) \$1.25 billion aggregate principal amount of senior notes comprised of \$700 million aggregate principal amount of our 7 /8% Senior Notes due 2010 and \$550 million aggregate principal amount of our 7 /8% Senior Notes due 2013.
 In addition, we intend to enter into a new \$1.0 billion credit facility contemporaneously with these offerings that will replace our existing credit facility under which \$3.3 billion was outstanding as of March 31, 2003.
-The closing of this offering, the offering of the Series C mandatory convertible preferred stock and the offering of the Senior Notes due 2010 and the Senior Notes due 2013 is not contingent on the closing of any of the other offerings or the execution of the new credit facility.
-However, the effectiveness of the new credit facility is contingent upon our raising additional funds in the capital markets.
+The closing of this offering, the offering of the Series C mandatory convertible preferred stock and the offering of the Senior Notes due 2010 and the Senior Notes due 2013 is not contingent on the closing of any of the other offerings or the effectiveness of the new credit facility is contingent upon our raising additional funds in the capital markets.
 This condition would be satisfied upon the successful completion of this offering, the Senior Notes offering and the offering of our Series C mandatory convertible preferred stock.
 See "Prospectus Supplement Summary-Financing Plan."